Rusketh/PowerDeploy/README.md

     }

 In this example, the Filter field specifies two filters to run: a Name filter that matches machine names starting with`Laptop-` followed by a number, and a Group filter that matches machines that are members of the `Example Group` Active Directory group.
+#### **Templates**
+Templates in Power Deploy allow you to create a predefined set of instructions for packaging and installing applications.
+This can be useful if you have a large number of applications that follow a similar installation process.

+##### **MSI Installers**
+Power Deploy includes support for installing and uninstalling MSI packages.
+To use MSI templates, include the "Template" field in your package.json file and set its value to "MSI".
+The following fields are supported in MSI templates:
+    {
+    	 "Template":  "MSI",
+    	 "Name":  "Example Package",
+    	 "Version":  "1.0",
+    	 "Filter":  [...],
+    	 "AllowInstall":  true,
+    	 "AllowUninstall":  true,
+    	 "MSI":  "path/to/package.msi",
+    	 "ProductName":  "Product Name",
+    	 "GUID":  "{GUID}",
+    	 "Transforms":  ["path/to/transform.mst"],
+    	 "Patches":  ["path/to/patch.msp"],
+    	 "Silent": true
+    }

+`MSI`: Required.
+The path to the MSI file.
+This can include environment variables such as `%scriptroot%`, `%mount%`, and `%packageroot%`.
+`ProductName`: Optional.
+The name of the product being installed.
+If not provided, Power Deploy will attempt to extract the product name from the MSI file.
+`Version`: Optional.
+The version of the package.
+If not provided, Power Deploy will attempt to extract the version from the MSI file.
+`GUID`: Optional.
+The GUID of the product being installed.
+If not provided, Power Deploy will attempt to extract the GUID from the MSI file.
+`Transforms`: Optional.
+Specify an array of transform files to apply during the installation.
+The files should be located in the package directory.
+`Patches`: Optional.
+Sspecify patches (also known as hotfixes or update packages) to apply during the installation process.
+Patches are used to fix issues or add functionality to an installation.
+`Silent`: Optional.
+Run the installation silently.
+Silent installations do not show any user interface during the installation process.
+`AllUsers`: Optional.
+Specifies whether to install for all users or just the current user..

+##### **Winget Packages**
+The Winget template allows you to install and uninstall applications using the Windows Package Manager (Winget).
+To use the Winget template, you will need to have Winget installed on your machine.

+To use Winget templates, include the "Template" field in your package.json file and set its value to "Winget".
+The following fields are supported in Winget templates:

+    {
+    	"Template": "winget",
+    	"Name": "Example Package",
+    	"Version": "1.0",
+    	"AllowInstall": true,
+    	"AllowUninstall": true,
+    	"Silent": true
+    }
+`Name`: The name of the package.
+This is a required field.
+`Version`: The version of the package.
+This is an optional field.
+`Silent`: Optional.
+Specifies whether to install the package silently.